-For the last few years now, most forensic examinations of iOS devices were limited to data only available in an iTunes backup and only if you had the user’s passcode.
-Sure, you may have gotten the odd jailbroken device, but it typically didn’t matter whether you had a ten thousand-dollar commercial forensics tool or a free acquisition tool like Magnet ACQUIRE, you were getting the same thing, an iTunes backup / logical collection of files.
-If you didn’t have the user’s passcode, you weren’t getting anything, so a backup was better than nothing.
+Getting iOS Full File System Images is crucial for digital investigators and examiners.
+For years, most forensic examinations of iOS devices were limited to data only available in an iTunes backup and only if you had the user’s passcode.
+Sure, you may have gotten the odd jailbroken device, but it typically didn’t matter whether you had a ten thousand-dollar commercial forensics tool or a free acquisition tool like Magnet ACQUIRE, you were getting the same thing: an iTunes backup / logical collection of files.
+If you didn’t have the user’s passcode, you weren’t getting anything, so a backup type of extraction was better than nothing.

-Enter Grayshift, the makers of GrayKey, a tool which allows law enforcement to crack the user’s passcode, bypassing the Data Protection delay and gaining access to the entire file system of iOS devices.
+Enter iOS Full File System images that are now extractable using GrayKey or Cellebrite Premium.
+These tools can often extract the entire file system of an iOS device, even without having the passcode.
 This not only has provided examiners with access to devices that were previously inaccessible due to not having the passcode, but also gave them access to iOS data that hasn’t been available in years due to the limited data available via logical collections.
-In some cases, GrayKey revealed data we’ve never had the opportunity to investigate before as well!
+In many cases, iOS Full File System images have revealed data we’ve never had the opportunity to investigate before!

-For investigators, the ideal GrayKey image you want when examining an iOS device is the files.zip.
+For investigators, the ideal GrayKey image you want when examining an iOS device is the files_full.zip.
 This has the entire iOS file system present and provides the maximum amount of information for examiners to use in the course of their examination.
-While the other available image types provide great forensic value for case work, when available always exam the files.zip image first.

-Your GrayKey will also produce a passwords.txt and a HTML report of the device extraction.
+GrayKey will also produce a passwords.txt and a PDF report of the device extraction.
 While the passwords.txt list is great for examiners to look through, make sure to load the keychain.plist into AXIOM for parsing, not the passwords.txt file.

 Now that we’ve highlighted different exports examiners get from utilizing a GrayKey in their acquisition phase of their iOS investigation, let’s dive into analyzing this data with Magnet AXIOM.

-To load GrayKey images into AXIOM, you can follow the same path as most other iOS images by going Mobile -> iOS -> Load Evidence -> Image and then choosing the files.zip first.
-Next, load the mem.zip in the same manner.
+Loading full file system images into AXIOM may vary depending on the various proprietary methods of the tool used.
+You can follow the same path as most other iOS images by going Mobile -> iOS -> Load Evidence -> Image and then choosing the zip files.
+For GrayKey extractions, select the files.zip first, then the mem.zip in the same manner.
+For Cellebrite images, you may have a .ufd, ufdx or cblx file to select.

 It’s important to note, make sure you select “Image” versus file and folder when loading in the files.zip.
 This will allow AXIOM to parse / carve the maximum amount of information out of the image.